 What is surf rash?

-Surf rash is any excessive rubbing leading to abrasion while you surf, bodyboard or any other wave riding activity.
+Surf rash is any excessive rubbing or repetitive friction leading to abrasion while you surf, bodyboard or any other wave riding activity.
 Surf rash can range in severity from sore red skin to deep bleeding cuts if left untreated.

 Not strictly reserved for abrasion by sand, surf rash also happens when your wetsuit rubs and irritates your skin or the wax on your surfboard.